 The Lector and/or Presider will guide the Assembly on the proper prayer response for the particular Mass.
 On some occasions, the petitions and responses are sung and the Leader will help guide the Assembly.
-The response is:
+The response is listed below or given by the cantor.